f3d0t/kottans-frontend/README.md

 Wow.
 This was hard.
 There was many new things to me on Udacity course.\
-Now I understand how is this keyword binding happening and now have some understading of inheritance patterns. \
+Now I understand how is this keyword binding happening and now have some understading of inheritance patterns.\
-Also, it was very hard and interesting to understand how Frogger works and comlete it.\
+Also, it was very hard and interesting to understand how Frogger works and complete it.\
 [JS Frogger Demo](https://f3d0t.github.io/f3d0t/js_oop/)

 <details>